 Domestic Violence

 An emotional dispute with a romantic partner or family member can escalate quickly and lead to domestic abuse accusations.
 These accusations are difficult to shake and can significantly affect your life if you’re convicted.
-Residents in Columbia, SC turn to the Law Office of Patrick C. Sharpe LLC when they’re facing domestic violence charges.
+Residents in Columbia, SC turn to the Law Office of Sharpe & Leventis, LLC when they’re facing domestic violence charges.

 Attorney Sharpe has a proven track record of helping clients navigate the legal process.
 As a former prosecutor and public defender, he has insight into both sides of the court system.
 Call now to make an appointment with a domestic violence attorney in Columbia, SC.